Part 1: Substantive Insights

 Cross-Source Deduplication

-Date Validation
+Date Validation and Derived Period Columns

 fy is normalised to integer-string.
-Where fy is blank but balance_sheet_date is populated, fy is derived (with a one-year offset for prior-year companion rows).
-Missing fye is imputed from the company’s most common financial-year-end month-day.
+Where fy is blank but balance_sheet_date is populated, fy is derived (with a one-year offset for prior-year companion rows), and fy is corrected to the year of fye where the two disagree.

 Sign Normalisation